evalldor/pystematic/README.rst

     def my_experiment(parameters, context):
         print("Hello from my_experiment")

 We will discuss the arguments to the function shortly.
-To run you experiment, you add the following at the bottom of your source file:
+To be able to run the experiment from the commandline, you add the following at the bottom of your source file:

 .. code-block::
     if __name__ == "__main__":